 This is the heart of ski reason, although it starts to taper off by the end of the month.
 Still, you will need a 4-wheel drive to get to the more remote areas.
 This is also another ideal month for catching the Northern Lights on clear nights.

 Iceland in April

-April is where Iceland really begins to “heat up.”
+April is where the country really begins to “heat up.”
 Ski season is usually over by mid-April.
 With average daytime temperatures at 2.8 C (37° F).
-This is the time of year when Iceland sees drier weather.
+This is the time of year when the country sees drier weather.